Carol Sauvion

-Sauvion founded Craft in America, Inc., a Los Angeles–based 501(c)(3) non-profit organization, in 2003 to promote and advance original handcrafted work through educational programs in all media.

 In 2007, the PBS documentary of the same name debuted.

 In 2009, Sauvion established the Craft in America Study Center in Los Angeles, California.
 The research library houses craft and art-oriented books, periodicals, and videos.
 The center also mounts rotating exhibitions, hosts artist talks, hands-on-workshops, and various other public programs.

 Sauvion served on the Board of Trustees of the American Craft Council, and was recognized for her decades of craft advocacy with the 2019 Distinguished Alumna Award from Manhattanville College.

 On December 27, 2019, PBS Premiere's Craft in Americas "Quilts" and "Identity", the twenty second and twenty third episodes in the series.